leonardofaria/leonardofaria.net/content/posts/2022/02/07/building-typescript-definitions-on-demand.md

 It would be great to have a warning in our editor mentioning that `variant` is not a valid prop for `<Button>`.
 It would be great to have an autocomplete feature in our editor, so the developer could learn the component API as they work in the codebase.
 TypeScript solves these problems; however, the codebase doesn't use TS.

 In addition, the Button is imported from a private NPM package.
-If the repository and packages were public, probably someone would create definitions and add them in the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repository.
+If the repository and packages were public, probably someone would create definitions and add them in the <A href="https://github.com/DefinitelyTyped/DefinitelyTyped">DefinitelyTyped</A> repository.

 Going back to the initial question of this post: is it possible to dynamically create TypeScript definitions for a React component library that doesn't use TypeScript at all?
 YES!

 ## The solution

-I am using the [react-to-typescript-definitions](https://www.npmjs.com/package/react-to-typescript-definitions) package to create definitions from the compiled files.
+I am using the <A href="https://www.npmjs.com/package/react-to-typescript-definitions">react-to-typescript-definitions</A> package to create definitions from the compiled files.
 The tool can map most PropTypes (`any`, `array`, `bool`, `func`, `number`, `object`, `string`, `node`, `element`, `oneOfType`, `arrayOf`, `symbol`, `shape`) and identify the required ones.
 The package partially support `oneOf` PropType and can even re-use your comments.

 You can create definitions from the command line or import the functionality into a script with this tool.
 Here is one example: